CoderxX22/CoderxX22/README.md

 ## Hi there 👋

- My name is Nir Froimovich, and I'm a 4th-year software engineering student at Braude College of Engineering. 🎓
+ My name is Nir Froimovich, and I'm a graduate of software engineering at Braude College of Engineering. 🎓

- Coding is my passion, always looking for challenges and learn new technologies.
+ Coding is my passion, always looking for challenges and learning new technologies.

  2nd-place Hackathon winner by IBM. 🥈